doctorfree/nvim-lazyman/README.md

 The usage message for `lazyman`:

 ```
-Usage: lazyman [-A] [-a] [-b branch] [-c] [-d] [-k] [-l] [-m] [-n] [-q] [-v]
+Usage: lazyman [-A] [-a] [-b branch] [-c] [-d] [-e config] [-k] [-l] [-m] [-v]
-               [-P] [-I] [-L cmd] [-rR] [-C url] [-N nvimdir] [-U] [-y] [-u]
+       [-n] [-q] [-P] [-I] [-L cmd] [-rR] [-C url] [-N nvimdir] [-U] [-y] [-u]
 Where:
     -A indicates install all supported Neovim configurations
     -a indicates install and initialize AstroNvim Neovim configuration
     -b 'branch' specifies an nvim-lazyman git branch to checkout
     -c indicates install and initialize NvChad Neovim configuration
     -d indicates debug mode
+    -e 'config' execute 'nvim' with 'config' Neovim configuration
+       'config' can be one of 'lazyman', 'allaman', astronvim', 'kickstart', 'nvchad',
+       'lazyvim', lunarvim', or any Neovim configuration directory in '~/.config'
+       'lazyman -e lazyvim foo.lua' would edit 'foo.lua' with the LazyVim config
     -k indicates install and initialize Kickstart Neovim configuration
     -l indicates install and initialize LazyVim Neovim configuration
     -m indicates install and initialize Allaman Neovim configuration
     -v indicates install and initialize LunarVim Neovim configuration
     -n indicates dry run, don't actually do anything, just printf's
     -p indicates use Packer rather than Lazy to initialize
     -q indicates quiet install
     -I indicates install language servers and tools for coding diagnostics
     -L 'cmd' specifies a Lazy command to run in the selected configuration
     -r indicates remove the previously installed configuration
     -R indicates remove previously installed configuration and backups
     -C 'url' specifies a URL to a Neovim configuration git repository
     -N 'nvimdir' specifies the folder name to use for the config given by -C
     -U indicates update an existing configuration
     -y indicates do not prompt, answer 'yes' to any prompt
     -u displays this usage message and exits
 Commands act on NVIM_APPNAME, override with '-N nvimdir' or '-A'
 Without arguments lazyman installs and initializes nvim-lazyman
 ```